Content disarm and reconstruction (CDR): What it is and why your business needs it

 The UK threat landscape in numbers

-The UK government's Cyber Security Breaches Survey 2025 paints a sobering picture.
-Over four in ten UK businesses (43%) reported a breach in the past twelve months.
-For medium-sized firms, that figure jumps to 70%.
-For large organisations, it's 74%.
+The UK government's Cyber Security Breaches Survey 2025/2026, published on 30th April 2026, surveyed 2,112 businesses and 1,085 charities.
+Over four in ten UK businesses (43%) identified a breach or attack in the previous twelve months - roughly 612,000 organisations.
+For medium-sized firms that rises to 65%, and for large organisations 69%.

 The detection gap

 The AV-TEST Institute registers over 450,000 new malicious programmes daily.
 That's 164 million new malware variants per year.
-Before any of them can be caught by signature-based antivirus, they need to be discovered, analysed, and added to signature databases.
+Before any of them can be caught by signature-based antivirus, they need to be discovered, analysed and added to signature databases.
 That takes time - often days or weeks - and during that window, the malware spreads freely.

 The numbers on this are brutal.
 Research from VulnCheck found that 28.3% of Known Exploited Vulnerabilities in early 2025 were being actively exploited within just one day of disclosure.
 Attackers are faster than the patch-and-signature cycle can keep up with.